marcw/marc.weistroff.net/source/_posts/2014-08-23-in-the-last-24-months.markdown

 clearly out of my comfort zone, I enjoy it more and more.
 Music is my passion and I'm glad I can see tech not as an end, but as a mean.
 I often asked myself who would create a time-consuming small business in the worst industry to do business at this time?
-The only answer I got is "Maybe the same guy who don't like his office to look like a playground."
+The only answer I got is "Maybe the same guy who doesn't like his office to look like a playground."